 We live in a golden age of power tools – particularly cordless power tools.
-It seems there are very few areas where cordless tools have yet to replaced hand tools and even corded tools.
+It seems there are very few areas where cordless tools have yet to replace hand tools and even corded tools.
 One of the remaining outliers is in the agricultural sector.
 Sun, wind, and rain don’t deter the people that bring food to our tables when the job has to get done no matter what the conditions.

 From the orange groves of Florida to Wyoming cattle ranches and even my little piece of heaven on our horse farm in Georgia, wire fencing is one of the keys to creating boundaries for those of us working in agriculture.
-Building and maintaining these fences have been a time consuming part of the job that you just have to deal with.
+Building and maintaining these fences have been a time-consuming part of the job that you just have to deal with.
 It’s been made easier with the new Stockade ST400i Cordless Fence Post Stapler.

 A Promising Sunrise